You’re listening to YarnCraft. [music]

 Zontee: That’s a good idea.

-Liz: I have very specific childhood memories that have influenced my feelings about what an appropriate beach bag is.
+Liz: I have very canadian pharmacy schools that have influenced my feelings about what an appropriate beach bag is.
 They should stringy, and meshy, and open, so all the sand can drain out and you can see where your favorite beach toy is in the bag without dumping everything out and getting it all sandy.

 Zontee: [laughs] Well, I’m glad that you have some good requirements for your beach bag.
 In fact, we have some great patterns that really fit those criteria.
 One of our newest patterns is our Al Fresco Market Tote which I like a lot because it’s made out of several colors of Cotton-Ease and it has this striped pattern that makes it kind of fun and whimsical.